RicardoGEsteves/Intertwine/README.md

 - Add your Supabase URL to the .env file
 - Add your Supabase public key to the .env file

+#### Setup Clerk

+Create a new project on [Clerk](https://clerk.dev/) Create a new user pool on [Clerk](https://clerk.dev/) Create a new user on [Clerk](https://clerk.dev/)

+- Add your Clerk public key to the .env file
+- Add your Clerk secret key to the .env file
+- Add your Clerk sign in URL to the .env file
+- Add your Clerk sign up URL to the .env file
+- Add your Clerk after sign in URL to the .env file
+- Add your Clerk after sign up URL to the .env file

 #### Getting Started

 First, run the development server: